 • Loss of coordination and balance

 • Severe headache without a cause

 Studies show that men are less likely to encounter a stroke than women.
-Generally, both men and women have the same symptoms of stroke.
+Generally, both men and women have the same symptoms of a stroke.
 However, there are additional symptoms that occur more often in women and they are as follows:

 • General weakness